Frequently asked questions¶

 For use cases requiring both feature sets, this arrangement worked well.
 However, over time it became clear many users only needed one or the other, with local-only users resenting heavy SSH/crypto install requirements, and remote-focused users struggling with API limitations caused by the hybrid codebase.

 When planning Fabric 2.x, having the “local” feature set as a standalone library made sense, and it seemed plausible to design the SSH component as a separate layer above.
 Thus, Invoke was created to focus exclusively on local and abstract concerns, leaving Fabric 2.x concerned only with servers and network commands.

-Fabric 2 will leverage parts of Invoke’s API, and allow (but not require!) use of Invoke’s CLI features, allowing multiple use cases (build tool, high level SSH lib, hybrid build/orchestration tool) to coexist without negatively impacting each other.
+Fabric 2 leverages many parts of Invoke’s API, and allows (but does not require!) use of Invoke’s CLI features, allowing multiple use cases (build tool, high level SSH lib, hybrid build/orchestration tool) to coexist without negatively impacting each other.

 My task’s first argument isn’t showing up in